Camaquã, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C and N. Be sure to pick the necessary type.
-Most adapters available are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. Be careful to pick the necessary kind.
+The majority of adapters available online are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 Airplane phone mount